geowarin/geowarin.github.io/content/post/writing-naive-code/index.md

 Having to work with a couple of juniors, I have to explain why a particular piece of code is better than another and this is no easy task.

-Like whine tasting, code tasting is something that seems to be acquired mostly through experience.
+Like wine tasting, code tasting is something that seems to be acquired mostly through experience.

 ---